 Phone Extension: 2315

 Phone Extension: 2360

 Email: millerb @nacc.edu

-It is the official policy of the Alabama Community College System Board of Trustees, including the entities under its direction and control, that no person shall be discriminated against on the basis of any impermissible criterion or characteristic, including, but not limited to, race, color, national origin, religion, marital status, disability, gender, age, or any other protected class as defined by federal and state law.
-(Sources: ACCS Board of Trustees Policies 601.02 – 4/13/16 and 800.00 – 5/10/17)
+It is the official policy of the Alabama Community College System and entities under its control, including Northeast Alabama Community College, that no person shall be discriminated against on the basis of any impermissible criterion or characteristic, including, without limitation, race, color, national origin, religion, marital status, disability, sex, age, or any other protected class as defined by federal and state law.
+(ACCS Policies 601.02 and 800.00)